 The level of utilisation and awareness of modern processing technologies were low, despite the intervention by the state government and GIZ in the state.
 Specifically, the interventions were located in each of the senatorial district of the state where one processing centre was cited in Farin Shinge in Kotangora LGA, Asanyin in Katcha LGA and Kodo in Chanchaga LGA.
-Niger State Commodity Export Promotion Council (NSCEPC) should make effort to increase the number of Shea butter processing villages in each senatorial districts to bring the technologies closer to the processors, thereby improve the level of awareness and utilization of modern processors.
+Niger State Commodity Export Promotion Council (NSCEPC) should make effort to increase the number of Shea butter processing villages in each senatorial districts to bring the technologies closer to the processors, thereby improve the level of awareness and utilization of modern processing technologies as well as improve the capacity of the Shea butter processors.